 Another solution is to only support a matching set of modules -- double precision CPU particle pusher with double precision CPU particles and double precision CPU fields.
 However, this means one essentially has to rewrite the entire code to support, e.g., a GPU implementation, which is a large effort and can easily lead to maintenance problems as CPU and GPU capabilities of the code can diverge.

-\psc{} resolves this problem differently: A particle pusher expecting double precision particles on the CPU needs to wrap its computations inside a pair of {\tt particles\_get\_as("double'')} and {\tt particles\_put\_as()} calls.
+\psc{} resolves this problem differently: A particle pusher expecting double precision particles on the CPU needs to wrap its computations inside a pair of {\tt particles\_get\_as("double")} and {\tt particles\_put\_as()} calls.
 The particle data structure returned from the {\tt get\_as()} call is guaranteed to be of the requested type, so the actual computation can be performed by directly accessing the known data structures without any performance penalties.
-Behind the scenes, the {\tt get\_as()} and {\tt put\_as()} calls perform conversion of the data structures if needed -- if the particle data was actually stored as single precision, it would be converted to double precision first, and the result will later, in {\tt put\_as()}, be converted back.
+Behind the scenes, the {\tt get\_as()} and {\tt put\_as()} calls perform conversion of the data structures if needed -- if the particle data was actually stored as single precision it would be converted to double precision first, and the result will later (in {\tt put\_as()}) be converted back.
 If the particle data was already of the type requested, {\tt get\_as()} and {\tt put\_as()} perform no actual work.

 The main advantage to this approach is that it is now possible to implement new computational kernels one at a time, while keeping the overall code functional.
-There is of course a performance penalty for the data layout conversion, and it is typically severe enough, that for production runs, one wants to select a matching set of modules, e.g., particle and field data, particle pusher and field pusher all of the ``cuda'' type for running on the GPU.
-Still, the main computational kernels are only a fraction of the code overall, and other functionality like I/O and analysis often occur rarely enough that for those routines the conversion penalty is small, so it is not necessary to rewrite them for the new data types.
+There is of course a performance penalty for the data layout conversion, and it is typically severe enough that, for production runs, one wants to select a matching set of modules, e.g.\ particle and field data, particle pusher, and field pusher all of the ``cuda'' type for running on the GPU.
+Still, the main computational kernels are only a small fraction of the code overall, and other functionality like I/O and analysis often occur rarely enough that for those routines the conversion penalty is small, so it is not necessary to rewrite them for the new data types.

-It should be noted that while a particle pusher on the CPU looks very different from that on the GPU, so there is little room to share code, a second order pusher on the CPU working on single precision data is very similar to the same in double precision, so in this case we use a shared source file that gets compiled into a single and a double version by using the C preprocessor, so while we end up with two distinct subclasses (``2nd\_single'' and ``2nd\_double''), we avoid unnecessary code duplication.
+It should be noted that while a particle pusher on the CPU looks quite different from that on the GPU (so there is only limited room to share code), a second order pusher on the CPU working on single precision data is very similar to the same in double precision, so in this case we use a shared source file that gets compiled into a single and a double version by using the C preprocessor.
+While we end up with two distinct subclasses (``2nd\_single'' and ``2nd\_double''), we avoid unnecessary code duplication.

-The \psc{} code supports a number of additional features, including an approximate Coulomb collision operator (see \cite{Fox2012}), periodic and reflecting conducting wall boundary conditions, moving window and boost frame.

 As mentioned before, output is typically written as XDMF/HDF5, which allows directly visualizing the data with Paraview, though we typically use custom scripts in Python or Matlab to downscale the resolution and perform specific analyses.